In•ter a•li•a: Background

+Recording

 in•ter a•li•a was recorded during the second half of 2016 following a proper reunion tour beginning in March of that year.
 Drummer Tony Hajjar said of recording the album: "It was the most fun I’ve had in years.
 It was so great to be around people I care for and care for me.
 We had some awesome, tough moments.
 But at the end, they were still great.
 When it was done we went into the studio control room, the last day of recording, we all just hugged each other.
 I’m so proud of my brothers, proud that we’ve done this, proud that we still get to do this at any level."

+Writing and composition

-Describing the record's second single, "Incurably Innocent", singer Cedric Bixler-Zavala stated that it is "a song about sexual abuse and being able to finally speak out."
-In 2017, he alleged that the song covered Danny Masterson's rape of Bixler-Zavala's wife.
+Describing the record's second single, "Incurably Innocent", singer Cedric Bixler-Zavala stated that it is "a song about sexual assault and being able to finally speak out."
+In 2017, he alleged that the song covered Danny Masterson's assault of Bixler-Zavala's wife.

-The album's title is a variation on the Latin phrase "inter alia" which means "among other things".

-The cover artwork (including the lyric music videos for the singles "Governed by Contagions" and "Incurably Innocent"), were illustrated by Damon Locks.